 Clinical Laboratory Science Training Program: Admission

 It is expected that 7-8 students will be accepted into the CLS fall training program and 4 students will be accepted into the CLS spring training program each year.
-The application deadline for the fall class is January 1st and the students are accepted into the spring class on a rolling basis.
+The application deadline for the fall class is January 1st and the deadline for the spring class is September 1st.
 The applicant must demonstrate a strong interest and motivation in Clinical Laboratory Sciences; have a B.A. or B.S. degree with a GPA of 3.0 or greater both overall and sciences; complete the prerequisite courses of Analytical Chemistry, Immunology, Physics, Biochemistry, Medical Microbiology or Pathogenic Bacteriology, and Hematology 2-3 months before starting the training program; and obtain a valid trainee license from the State of California.
 For UC Davis students only, if you have taken Chemistry 2 ABC series, you have satisfied the coursework requirement for Analytical Chemistry.